pfouilloux/github-pages-with-jekyll/_posts/2023-05-11-tdd-in-practice-part2.md

 - We validate our programming decisions early and often, avoiding big rewrites when we find a bug.
 - It forces us to write modular code, which makes reuse and modification easier and quicker.

-Come back next week when we'll be writing some tests and building out the cropping functionality.
+In [part 3 of this series](/2023/06/16/tdd-in-practice-part3.html) we'll be writing some tests and building out the cropping functionality.

 Hope this was helpful and that you've learned something and/or this triggered an interesting train of thought.
 Once again please don't hesitate to share your thoughts, comments, etc in the comments section!